 4. Temple of Heaven Entrance Fees

 Purchase tickets at the box office.
 Be prepared to show identification, such as a passport.
-Entrance fees for the main temple complex and the Hall of Prayer for Good Harvest are separate.
+Entrance fees for the main temple park and the Hall of Prayer for Good Harvest are separate.
 It’s best to bring cash when buying tickets.

-Admission fee: 15 yuan from April to November and 10 yuan from December to March.
+15 yuan from April to November and 10 yuan from December to March.

 Through-ticket :34 yuan (April to November), 28 yuan (December to March).